m3db/m3/docs/architecture/engine.md

 ### Persistent storage

 While in-memory databases can be useful (and M3DB supports operating in a memory-only mode), with large volumes of data it becomes prohibitively expensive to keep all of the data in memory.
-In addition, monitoring timeseries data often follows a "write-once, read-never" pattern where less than a few percent of all the data thats ever stored is ever read.
+In addition, monitoring time series data often follows a "write-once, read-never" pattern where less than a few percent of all the data thats ever stored is ever read.
 With that type of workload, its wasteful to keep all of that data in memory when it could be persisted on disk and retrieved when required (with an appropriate caching policy for frequently accessed data).

 Like many databases, M3DB takes a two-pronged approach to persistent storage: